-Scott & White Healthcare is building a five-story specialty pediatric clinic adjacent to McLane Children’s Hospital Scott & White in Temple.
-The 112,000 square-foot, $32 million facility will coordinate both outpatient and inpatient pediatric specialty services and physicians in one convenient location.
-This facility will greatly expand the opportunities for comprehensive, personalized and high-quality care for Central Texas children.
+The new five-story specialty pediatric clinic adjacent to McLane Children’s Hospital Scott & White in Temple is now open.
+The new 112,000 square-foot, $32 million facility will coordinate general and subspecialty services in one convenient location.

 The specialty clinic include the following pediatric services:

 - Neuromuscular Clinic

 The specialty clinic building houses more than 80 highly specialized physicians, residents and fellows, and approximately 200 support staff.
 The building has a total of 135 exam rooms, 13 treatment rooms and eight specialty rooms.
 A drive-through pharmacy, diagnostic imaging, and laboratory services are also located in the new building.

 The Children’s Cancer and Blood Disorders Center is a key feature of the clinic.
 Made possible by a special donation, the new center is 8,000 square feet, more than doubling the size of the former pediatric cancer center.
 There are also two treatment rooms and nine infusion bays, all designed with children in mind, creating a comfortable and inviting environment for all.